oplS15projects/GraphRViewer/README.md

 This is my favorite procedure throughout the entire project.
 It essentially updates the choices of a combo-box or any menu derived choices.
 This allows me to dynamically change choices to prevent to many boxes.

+#Incomplete Features

+* Only graphs 2d equations
+* Intended to have styles and colors for graphs
+* Instead of parsing a text box, user selects function parameters
+*
 #How to Download and Run

 * Head over to my latest release to get all of the code.